 When it comes to pool fences, glass is one of the most sustainable building materials that you can use.
 It is relatively simple and energy efficient to make, and its core components can be sourced easily through relatively non-destructive mining practices.

 Glass also has a very long lifespan, which means that your pool fence will need to be fixed or replaced much less often.
-Glass is often the best pool design for fences, when your glass pool fence does eventually need to be replaced, the old panels and metal fixings can simply be recycled.
+Glass is often the best pool design for fences and looks great with modern landscaping, when your glass pool fence does eventually need to be replaced, the old panels and metal fixings can simply be recycled.

 A pool owner’s biggest nightmare is seeing algae growing in their swimming pool.
 Even running an automatic pool cleaner like a kreepy krauly won’t remove algae, especially if it has been left to grow for a long time.